mezo-org/musd/docs/README.md

 - **Token (MUSD)**: The stablecoin at the heart of the system, designed to maintain a peg to USD.
 - **Core Protocol**: Handles the main operations like opening/closing positions, managing collateral, and maintaining system stability
 - **Asset Pools**: Manages the system's various collateral and liquidity pools
-- **Supporting Contracts**: Provides essential services like price feeds, position sorting, and protocol-controlled value management
+- **Supporting Contracts**: Provides essential services like price feeds, remote trove management, position sorting, and protocol-controlled value management

 ### Core Smart Contracts

 `MUSD.sol` - the stablecoin token contract, which implements the ERC20 fungible token standard in conjunction with EIP-2612 and a mechanism that blocks (accidental) transfers to addresses like the StabilityPool and address(0) that are not supposed to receive funds through direct transfers.
 The contract mints, burns and transfers mUSD tokens.

 `BorrowerOperations.sol` - contains the basic operations by which borrowers interact with their Trove: Trove creation, collateral top-up / withdrawal, stablecoin issuance and repayment.
 BorrowerOperations functions call in to TroveManager, telling it to update Trove state, where necessary.
 BorrowerOperations functions also call in to the various Pools, telling them to move collateral/Tokens between Pools or between Pool <> user, where necessary.

+`BorrowerOperationsSignatures.sol` - contains `*WithSignature` functions that enable a third party (like a smart contract) to perform actions like adding and removing collateral and musd from a trove, given that the third party supplies a valid signature from the trove owner.

 `InterestRateManager.sol` - handles operations for setting interest rates as well as interest related calculations.